bihealth/sodar-core/docs/source/app_projectroles_usage.rst

 As Target Site
 --------------

-The source site should be set up as above using the *Set Source Site* link, using the provided secret string as the access token.
+The source site should be set up as above by cllicking on the :guilabel:`Set Source Site` button and filling out the corresponding form.
+Use the secret string provided by the source site as the access token.

-After creating the source site, remote project metadata and member roles (for which access has been granted) can be accessed using the *Synchronize* link.
+After creating the source site, remote project metadata and member roles can be retrieve the :guilabel:`Synchronize` option in the site dropdown found in the *Remote Sites* view on the target site.
+Additionally, if the remote source site is synchronized with multiple target Sites, information about those other target sites will be synchronized as well an displayed as *Peer Sites*.

-Additionally if the remote Source site is synchronized with multiple Target Sites, information about those other Target sites will be synchronized as well an displayed as *Peer Sites*.
+To set up automated project and member sync from the source site, you will need to run a Celery worker with Celerybeat enable.
+Then, set the Django setting ``PROJECTROLES_TARGET_SYNC_ENABLE`` to ``True`` and optionally set the value for ``PROJECTROLES_TARGET_SYNC_INTERVAL``.
+For more information, see :ref:`app_projectroles_settings`.

 Alternatively, the following management command can be used: